 Staff ensure that their own medication is locked away or stored in a room that children never access.
-They will seek advice from the school Nurse if they feel the medication may affect their ability to care for the children.

-If children need to take medication (prescription or non-prescription) during the school day, parents complete, date and sign a medical form with advice from the school nurse.
+If children need to take medication (prescription or non-prescription) during the school day, parents complete, date and sign a medical form.
 Prescription medicines must not be administered unless they have been prescribed for a child by a doctor, dentist, nurse or pharmacist.

 Medication must be in the original packaging, labelled with the child's name and, if required have the correct spoon or oral syringe.
 If needed, medication is kept in the staffroom fridge until required.
-It is administered by the school Nurse or class teacher and the time, dosage and staff signature is recorded on the original parental form.
-The parents are informed that the medicine has been administered.
+It is administered by a member of the EYFS team, and the time, dosage and staff signature is recorded on the original parental form.